GNOME Files

 GNOME Files, formerly and internally known as Nautilus, is the official file manager for the GNOME desktop.
-GNOME Files, same as Nautilus, is a free and open-source software under the terms of the GNU Lesser General Public License.
+It is free and open-source software under the terms of the GNU Lesser General Public License.

 History

 Nautilus, the predecessor of GNOME Files, was originally developed by Eazel and Andy Hertzfeld (founder of Eazel and a former Apple engineer) in 1999.
 The name "Nautilus" was a play on words, evoking the shell of a nautilus to represent an operating system shell.

 At the beginning of 2000, Richard Hestgray published the first screenshots of Nautilus 0.1 preview release: